codatio/codat-docs/docs/using-the-api/push.md

 ### Synchronous vs asynchronous push

+- QUESTION: What platforms we pushed synchronously?

+- Take an opinion: Our push is async. therefore only talk about it being async.
 The majority of platforms are implemented to push asynchronously so you will receive a `Pending` push operation in response to your push request.
 You can use the details in this response to monitor the status of your push request.

 For some platforms, pushing may be implemented synchronously and you may receive a `Success` or `Failed` push operation in response to your push request (in place of a `Pending` push operation).
 However, we strongly suggest that you assume that all pushes will be processed asynchronously when integrating with Codat.